top of page

 1. Diabetes Mellitus:

-• Type 1 diabetes is caused by an autoimmune destruction of insulin-producing beta cells in the pancreas, leading to insulin deficiency.
+• Type 1: Autoimmune destruction of insulin-producing beta cells, leading to insulin deficiency.

-• Type 2 diabetes is characterized by insulin resistance and relative insulin deficiency.
+• Type 2: Insulin resistance and relative insulin deficiency.

 2. Pancreatitis: